Singer Morrissey will not get meat-free concert in Los Angeles

-LOS ANGELES, Feb 21 (Reuters) - British vegetarian rock singer Morrissey’s concert in Los Angeles next week will be a little more meaty than the former Smiths frontman had initially hoped.
+LOS ANGELES (Reuters) - British vegetarian rock singer Morrissey’s concert in Los Angeles next week will be a little more meaty than the former Smiths frontman had initially hoped.

 The longtime animal rights activist said earlier this week he had urged the Staples Center arena to close the concessions of fast-food chain McDonald’s and to halt the sale of meat by other outlets at the venue for his March 1 performance there.